-- (a).
-Wages must be paid fortnightly unless otherwise mutually agreed up to a monthly maximum period. - (b).
-Employees will be paid by cash, cheque or electronic funds transfer, as determined by the employer, into the bank or financial institution account nominated by the employee. - (c).
-When notice of termination of employment has been given by an employee or an employee's services have been terminated by the employer, payment of all wages and other monies owing to an employee will be made to the employee. - (d) Notwithstanding the above, an employer will not be held liable for any unforseen event outside the control of the employer which prevents the employer's ability to meet the requirements of this clause, for example bank error or delay.
+- (a) Wages must be paid fortnightly unless otherwise mutually agreed up to a monthly maximum period. - (b) Employees will be paid by cash, cheque or electronic funds transfer, as determined by the employer, into the bank or financial institution account nominated by the employee. - (c) When notice of termination of employment has been given by an employee or an employee's services have been terminated by the employer, payment of all wages and other monies owing to an employee will be made to the employee by close of business on the last day of employment or no later than three (3) business days.

+- (d) Notwithstanding the above, an employer will not be held liable for any unforeseen event outside the control of the employer which prevents the employer's ability to meet the requirements of this clause, for example bank error or delay. - (e) Where a Public Holiday day falls on a pay day the employer will, where practicable, make payment on the day prior to the Public Holiday day and will notify employees of this change. - 20.1 Pay Slips